abilasharumugam13/abilash-disaster-recovery-for-aws-iot/abilash-disaster-recovery-for-aws-iot/README.md

-# Deprecation Notice
+# Deprecation Notice-Abilash A

 This AWS Solution has been archived and is no longer maintained by AWS.
-To discover other solutions, please visit the [AWS Solutions Library](https://aws.amazon.com/solutions/).

 # Disaster Recovery for AWS IoT